Vladimir Lavrinenkov: World War II

-German forces captured Lavrinenkov on 24 August 1943 when he was forced to parachute out of his plane and landed in a German trench after he rammed an FW-190.
+German forces captured Lavrinenkov on 24 August 1943 when he was forced to parachute out of his plane and landed in a German trench after he rammed an Fw 190.
 Despite being captured in the Rostov oblast, he was flown to Dniprodzerzhynsk before he was placed on a train en route to Berlin.
 In hopes that the Germans would be less careful in watching him if he pretended to have no intentions of escaping, he initially made no attempts to resist his captors.
 While on the train to Berlin and under guard, he and another Soviet pilot waited for their guards to be in a moment of weakness before they both jumped out the train at high speed and hid under the cover of the darkness of night.
 On 9 September 1943 they met up with the partisan unit named after V.I.Chapaev; the two pilots participated in partisan activities on the ground until the Soviet infantry fully took over on 29 September 1943.
 Upon returning from being a prisoner-of-war, Lavrinenkov was warmly greeted by Lieutenant-general Timofey Khryukin, his medals were returned to him, and he was reinstated into the Air Force.
 His shoulder boards were personally presented to him by Marshal Fyodor Tolbukhin.
-He returned to flying soon after his reinstatement, and on 1 November 1943 he scored his first aerial victory while flying the P-39.
+He returned to flying soon after his reinstatement, and on 1 November 1943 he scored his first aerial victory on the P-39 aircraft type.
 At the end of the year he was nominated for the title Hero of the Soviet Union again for having accumulated 28 solo victories, which he received on 1 July 1944.

 After the commander of his regiment was killed in June 1944 and with Arkady Kovachevich's appointment as acting commander being only temporary, Alexander Novikov promoted Lavrinenkov from squadron commander to regimental commander in September.
 As commander he led the unit through the Gumbinnen, Königsberg, and Berlin operations.
-During his tenure the regiment was placed on the 3rd Belorussian Front until April and on the 1st Belorussian Front until the end of the war, after which he remained in command of the unit until August 1945.
-Throughout the course of the war he gained 36 solo and seven (or eleven according to some sources) shared confirmed shootdowns, flew over 500 sorties, and engaged in 134 dogfights.
+During his tenure the regiment was placed on the 3rd Belorussian Front until April and then on the 1st Belorussian Front until the end of the war, after which he remained in command of the unit until August 1945.

+Throughout the course of the war he gained an estimated 36 solo and seven shared shootdowns, flew over 500 sorties, and engaged in 134 dogfights.
+He used the number 17 on his aircraft during the war in addition to lightening bolts painted on the sides of his plane.